 Most often, this test is used to locate pheochromocytoma.

-It may be also be useful to detect multiple tumors or tumors that are located outside the adrenal tissues.
+It may also be used to detect multiple tumors or tumors that are located outside the adrenal tissues.

 MIBG scintiscan Risks

 There is some exposure to radiation from the radioisotope.
-The radiation from this radioisotope is fairly high compared to most others, so you may need to take some extra steps for a few days after the test.
-Your health care provider will tell you what actions to take.
+The radiation from this radioisotope is higher than from many others.
+You may need to take extra precautions for a few days after the test.
+Your provider will tell you what actions to take.

 Before or during the test, you may be given an iodine solution to help keep your thyroid gland from absorbing too much iodine.

-This test should NOT be done on pregnant women because of the danger to the unborn baby from radiation.
+This test should NOT be done on pregnant women because of the danger from radiation to the unborn baby.

 Young WF Jr. Adrenal medulla, catecholamines, and pheochromocytoma.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-2th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 235.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 235.